mtmanning93/craft-front/README.md

 ### Profile Page

 Throughout the site users can navigate to fellow users' profiles by clicking the avatar or personal information of a user, this can be seen on all posts.
 The profile page contains a profile card for every user which is populated with personal information and company information, which the user has added to their profile, this information could include:

-- name *(not username)*
+-   name _(not username)_
 -   craft
 -   employer
 -   location
 -   bio
 -   owned companies

-*This information can be added via the settings menu, more on this [here](#update-profile).*
+_This information can be added via the settings menu, more on this [here](#update-profile)._

 Beneath the profile card is a feed of all posts created by the user in descending order of date of creation.

 ![Profile Page Desktop](README_images/features/profile/profile-page.png)
 ![Profile Page Mobile](README_images/features/profile/profile-page-m.png)

-* #### Follow
+-   #### Follow

     If a user is on a profile which is not their own, they can find an additional 'Follow' button.
 When clicking this button four things happen:

     1. the users following count increases by one
     2. the profiles follower count increases by one
-    3. the follow button switches to an unfolow button
+    3. the follow button switches to an unfollow button
-    4. the followed profiles posts are added to the 'Feed' feed.
+    4. the following profile posts are added to the 'Feed' feed.

-    Of course clicking the button again will simply reverse these effects.
+    Of course, clicking the button again will simply reverse these effects.

     ![Follow Button](README_images/features/profile/follow.png)
     ![Unfollow Button](README_images/features/profile/unfollow.png)

-* #### Approve
+-   #### Approve

-    Similarly a user can approve another profile using the approve button found on a profile, When clicking this button two things happen:
+    Similarly, a user can approve another profile using the approve button found on a profile, When clicking this button two things happen:

-    1. the profiles approval count increases by one
+    1. the profile approval count increases by one
     2. the approve button switches to an approved button

     Again clicking the button again will simply reverse these effects.